turbot/steampipe-mod-oci-insights/dashboards/mysql/docs/mysql_backup_dashboard.md

 This dashboard answers the following questions:

-- How many full backups are available?
+- How many backups are in each tenancy, compartment, and region?
-- How many automatic backups are available?
+- How many full backups are there?
-- How many backups are in each tenancy, compartment and region?
+- How many automatic backups are there?